Recently the City has been questioned on zoning laws for temporary and membrane structures including hoop houses in residential districts.

 Q. Does the City publicly comment on specific zoning violations?

 A. The City does its best to respect both the property owner and complainant’s privacy.
-The City limits public comment on specific open code violations.
+The City does not publicly comment on specific open code violations.